ArisenIO/arisen-android-keystore-signature-provider/README.md

                 isModifiable
             )

-val eosioAndroidKeyStoreSignatureProvider: EosioAndroidKeyStoreSignatureProvider =
+val arisenAndroidKeyStoreSignatureProvider: ArisenAndroidKeyStoreSignatureProvider =
-            EosioAndroidKeyStoreSignatureProvider.Builder().build()
+            ArisenAndroidKeyStoreSignatureProvider.Builder().build()

-eosioAndroidKeyStoreSignatureProvider.signTransaction(transactionSignatureRequest)
+arisenAndroidKeyStoreSignatureProvider.signTransaction(transactionSignatureRequest)
 ```

 ## Android Example App

-If you'd like to see an example implementation that uses a different Signature Provider, check out our open source [Android Example App](https://github.com/EOSIO/eosio-java-android-example-app)-a working application that fetches an account's token balance and pushes a transfer action.
+If you'd like to see an example implementation that uses a different Signature Provider, check out our open source [Android Example App](https://github.com/ARISEN/arisen-java-android-example-app)-a working application that fetches an account's token balance and pushes a transfer action.

 ## Library Methods

-This library is an example implementation of [ISignatureProvider](https://github.com/EOSIO/eosio-java/blob/master/eosiojava/src/main/java/one/block/eosiojava/interfaces/ISignatureProvider.java).
+This library is an example implementation of [ISignatureProvider](https://github.com/ARISEN/arisen-java/blob/master/arisenjava/src/main/java/one/block/arisenjava/interfaces/ISignatureProvider.java).
 It implements the following protocol methods:

-* `signTransaction(EosioTransactionSignatureRequest eosioTransactionSignatureRequest)` signs a `Transaction`
+* `signTransaction(ArisenTransactionSignatureRequest arisenTransactionSignatureRequest)` signs a `Transaction`
 * `getAvailableKeys()` returns an array containing the public keys associated with the private keys that the object is initialized with

 The library also includes a utility class that allows the user to manage keys in the Android Keystore (e.g. query, add, or delete).
 Key management includes the ability to add password protection and use user-defined aliases to label and query the keys.
-The keys that are queried are automatically converted to the EOS format so that they are automatically compatible with EOS mainnet applications.
-The class is called EosioAndroidKeyStoreUtility and can be referenced as follows:
+The keys that are queried are automatically converted to the RIX format so that they are automatically compatible with RIX mainnet applications.
+The class is called ArisenAndroidKeyStoreUtility and can be referenced as follows:

 Generate a key by calling:

-* `EosioAndroidKeyStoreUtility.generateAndroidKeyStoreKey(alias:String)`
+* `ArisenAndroidKeyStoreUtility.generateAndroidKeyStoreKey(alias:String)`

 Query all keys in Keystore by calling:

-* `EosioAndroidKeyStoreUtility.getAllAndroidKeyStoreKeysInEOSIOFormat(
+* `ArisenAndroidKeyStoreUtility.getAllAndroidKeyStoreKeysInARISENFormat(
             password: KeyStore.ProtectionParameter?,
             loadStoreParameter: KeyStore.LoadStoreParameter?)`

 Query a specific key in the Keystore by calling:

-* `EosioAndroidKeyStoreUtility.getAndroidKeyStoreKeyInEOSIOFormat(
+* `ArisenAndroidKeyStoreUtility.getAndroidKeyStoreKeyInARISENFormat(
             alias: String,
             password: KeyStore.ProtectionParameter?,
             loadStoreParameter: KeyStore.LoadStoreParameter?)`

 Sign any data with a specific key in the Keystore by calling:

-* `EosioAndroidKeyStoreUtility.sign(
+* `ArisenAndroidKeyStoreUtility.sign(
             data: ByteArray,
             alias: String,
             password: KeyStore.ProtectionParameter?,